JappreetSingh/japp-casting-agency-app/README.md

-The API provides following Endpoints to perform CRUD (Create Read Update Delete) operations on the database of the Casting Agency for model entities Actor and Movie:
+The API provides following Endpoints to perform CRUD (Create Read Update Delete) operations on the database of a Casting Agency for model entities Actor and Movie:
 GET '/actors'
 GET '/movies'
 POST '/actors'